FAQs

 Want to know the exact varieties you’re getting before you order?
 See the 'What seed varieties will I receive?' question below.

-Spring Sampler Box (single delivery):
+The Sensory Box (single delivery):

-- Four curious, conversation-starting seed varieties
+- Four remarkable, conversation-starting seed varieties that surprise the senses

 - Illustrated growing guides + seed info cards full of charm and character